telicent-oss/jira-sync/README.md

 ### Step 2

+**NB** If you want all GitHub issues to map to a single JIRA Issue type regardless you can omit this step entirely and instead supply the `--jira-issue-type` option with the single issue type value.

-In order for the tool to know what type of JIRA issues to create you need to establish some mapping rules that tell it how a GitHub issue should be mapped into a JIRA issue.
+Otherwise, in order for the tool to know what type of JIRA issues to create, you need to establish some mapping rules that tell it how a GitHub issue should be mapped into a JIRA issue.
 The first stage of this is to run the `jira-sync issues jira-types` command to see what issue types your JIRA project has available:

 ```bash
 $ ./jira-sync issues jira-types --jira-url https://yourcompany.atlassian.net \